AdharshReghu/Tool-Box/README.md

 # Tool-Box
-website with a collection of different useful functionalities such as qr-code generator,image searcher,gif searcher and latest technological news
+website with a collection of different useful functionalities such as qr-code generator,image searcher,gif searcher and video searcher

 ----TOOL-BOX----